hacspec/hacspec-python/README.md

 An overview of the current state of hacspec can be found in this [blog post](https://franziskuskiefer.de/post/hacspec2/).
 For more details please see the [SSR paper](https://github.com/HACS-workshop/hacspec/blob/master/doc/hacspec-ssr18-paper.pdf) containing the hacspec language definition.

-## development

-The master branch holds a stable version of hacspec.
-Development happens on the [dev branch](https://github.com/HACS-workshop/hacspec/tree/dev).
-Please file pull requests against that branch.

 ## compiler

 See [compiler](compiler/) for details.